 Breathing through your nose rather than your mouth can be useful in alleviating the dryness from your mouth.

-Breathing through your mouth is very drying and will only worsen your cottonmouth condition by spreading it to your tongue and throat.
+Breathing through your mouth is very drying and will only worsen your cottonmouth.
+This is because, it is spreading to your tongue and throat.

 Cottonmouth – Say Goodbye to Dry